gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 ########
 To contribute documentation, you should write an rst-formatted file related to your topic and submit it via `pull request to this repository <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
 We will also eventually have a form where you can upload and submit new documentation to be posted in a simplified fashion.

-All read-the-docs documentation uses `Restructered Text <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary_terms.html#term-rst>`_.
+All read-the-docs documentation uses `Restructered Text <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary_terms.html#term-rst>`_, so we ask that you write documentation in this format or convert Markdown files for your pull requests.

-Topic areas:
+Current Topic Areas:
 ------------

 -  Emu
 -  Getting Started - general topics needed to get started with RG
 -  Miscellaneous
 -  Networking - in-network computing, 5G, and edge.
 -  Neuromorphic and Novel Systems for ML
 -  Reconfig - all FPGA-related documentation
 -  Quantum
 -  Related - all related work

 How do I update existing documentation?